berb/rest-doc-template/README.md

 ------------
 ### Required

-- Apache Ant
+- Apache Ant (Available for all common OSs)
+- Java JDK

 ### Optional
-To generate pdf output pdftex is required, using ubuntu this requires the following packages:
+To generate pdf output pdftex is required, some additional fonts and formatting packages are also required.

+Using Ubuntu / Debian this requires the following packages to be installed:

 - texlive-latex-base
 - texlive-latex-extra
 - texlive-fonts-recommended

+On Windows the quickest way to get LaTeX working is using the MikTeX distribution from http://miktex.org/

 Usage
 -----------